Simplifying the Search for Undergarment Patterns – Chemise & Drawers

 #117 Edwardian French Drawers

-Country Wives (available at Spencer’s Mercantile or Wm.
+Country Wives (available at Wm.
 Booth Draper)

 Country Wives Two Chemises